ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Firmware Actions
 -------------------------------------------------------------
 The firmware update process is separated into two distinct actions, Downloading Firmware, and Updating Firmware.
+The device needs to do the following activities to support Firmware Actions,

-**Construct DeviceFirmware Object**
+** 1. Construct DeviceFirmware Object**

 In order to perform Firmware actions the device needs to construct the DeviceFirmware object and add it to DeviceData as follows,